 Ariel Chu is a Taiwanese American writer from Eastvale, California.
-She is the daughter of an engineer-turned-acupuncturist and a Chinese teacher-turned-real estate broker, both of whom sacrificed their passions to make a life for Ariel, her brother, and her grandmother.
-Today, Ariel writes stories about intersecting identities, the burden of everyday power differentials, and what it means to be “authentic” given competing cultural influences.
+She is the daughter of an engineer-turned-acupuncturist and a Chinese teacher-turned-real estate broker, both of whom sacrificed their passions to support their family in the United States.
+Today, Ariel writes stories about intersecting identities, everyday power differentials, and what it means to have “authentic” relationships given competing cultural influences.

 Ariel pursued an undergraduate degree in English at Williams College, studying abroad at Oxford University for a year.
 In the summer of 2016, Ariel received a Robert G. Wilmers, Jr. 1990 Memorial Travel Fellowship to conduct literary research in Reykjavík, Iceland.
 In 2017, Ariel graduated with highest honors and the title of Class Poet.
 She was also awarded the Hubbard Hutchinson Class of 1917 Memorial Fellowship for excellence in creative writing.